jannisborn/covid19_ultrasound/README.md

 ## Summary

 ### News
 This repo contains the code for the paper `Accelerating Detection of Lung Pathologies with Explainable Ultrasound Image Analysis` which is now [available](https://www.mdpi.com/2076-3417/11/2/672).
-Please [cite](#Citation) that one instead of our preprints.
+Please [cite](#Citation) that one instead of our preprint.

 ### Goal
 This is an ongoing ultrasound data collection initiative for COVID-19.
 Please help growing the [database](data/README.md).